EZXInc/ezx-sample-py/README.md

 pip install ezx-pyapi
 ```

+Then clone this repository to get the sample app.

-#Running the Sample Application
+# Running the Sample Application

 Contact [EZX](http://www.ezxinc.com/) to set up a demo account.
-This will give you a company, user and password to log into the server.
+This will give you a company, user and password to log into the server.  **Note:** The python files are in the *src* directory, so either navigate to the folder, or set your *PYTHONPATH* to include the *src* directory.

 To run the app (after installing dependencies):

 ```bash
 python ezx_sample.py -s <your server> -p <port> -c <your company> -u <user> -pw <password>